Polys Haji-Ioannou

-Polys Haji-Ioannou (born 1959/1960) is a Cypriot billionaire businessman, known for his shipping company Polyar Tankers and as a significant shareholder in the airline EasyJet, which was founded by his brother Stelios Haji-Ioannou.
+Polys Haji-Ioannou (Πόλυς Χατζηιωάννου, born 1959/1960) is a Cypriot billionaire businessman, known for his shipping company Polyar Tankers and as a significant shareholder in the airline EasyJet, which was founded by his brother Stelios Haji-Ioannou.

-Early life and family
+Early life

 Haji-Ioannou was born in Cyprus to shipping magnate Loucas Haji-Ioannou (1927–2008), who built up a large shipping fleet beginning in the 1950s.
 His siblings include Stelios Haji-Ioannou, the founder of EasyJet, and Clelia Haji-Ioannou.

 Career

 Polyar Tankers

 Haji-Ioannou is the founder and owner of Polyar Tankers, a shipping company established in the early 1990s.
 The company has managed a fleet of around 20 oil tanker vessels.

 EasyJet shareholding

 Haji-Ioannou holds a significant stake in EasyJet, which was founded in 1995 by his brother Stelios.
 His stake in the company forms a large part of his personal fortune.
 In 2013, he and his siblings sold a portion of their shares to protest EasyJet's expansion strategy.